dtrckd/pymake/Readme.md

 pymake run --script fit --path path/to/your/pdfs/   # index your pdf documents, take a coffe pymake run --script search "your text search request"  # show relevant information
 ```
+Or show only the first match :  `pymake run --script search "your text search request" --limit 1`

 To add new model, a new script, you need to write it in the dedicated folder following the base class implementations.